gulp-cookery/gulp-chef/README.md

 A stream processor manipulates its sub tasks' input and/or output streams.

 A stream processor may generate streams itself, or from it's sub tasks.
 A stream processor can pass stream between sub tasks; or merge, or queue streams from sub tasks, any thing you can imaging.
+The only restriction is that stream processor must return a stream.

 A stream processor takes a "`tasks`" property from its context.
 Sub tasks are passed to stream processor via the "tasks" array.